smsingh-tal/book-review-backend/deployment/BEGINNER_GUIDE.md

 ## Part 4: Cost Management

+### Important Note About Storage Costs
+This deployment uses a 30GB root volume for the EC2 instance, which is required for the Amazon Linux 2023 AMI.
+While the t3.micro instance type is free tier eligible, be aware that:

+- Free tier includes 30GB of EBS storage, which covers our needs, but this is total across all volumes
+- We're using gp3 volume type which is more cost-effective than gp2
+- Remember to delete the resources when not in use to avoid unexpected charges

 ### 1. Stop Instance When Not in Use
 To avoid charges when not using the application: